Euphorbia marginata Pursh

-Euphorbia marginata is a warm-weather, annual, single-stemmed plant that typically grows up to 3 feet (90 cm) tall.
-It is usually unbranched below the inflorescence.
-The leaves are up to 3 inches (7.5 cm) long, medium green in spring, with the upper leaves gradually developing showy clean white margins.
-Compound cymes of inconspicuous, greenish-yellow, true flowers bloom at the stem ends from mid-summer to early fall.
+Euphorbia marginata is an annual single-stemmed plant that grows up to 3 feet (90 cm) tall, usually unbranched below the inflorescence.
+Leaves are up to 3 inches (7.5 cm) long, medium green in spring, with the upper leaves gradually developing showy clean white margins.
+Compound cymes of inconspicuous greenish-yellow true flowers appear at the stem ends from mid-summer to early fall.

 It is grown as an annual plant, so it has no USDA hardiness zone.